Ethiopia's Unique Coffee Ceremony

 Some 12 million people are dependent on Ethiopia's coffee industry, managed by the Ethiopian Coffee Export Enterprise "ECEE" formerly the Ethiopian Coffee Marketing Corporation.

-An independent, profit-making organization, ECEE trades on the open market and controls about 50 per cent of the market following liberalization.
+Untill 2018, an independent, profit-making organization, ECEE trades on the open market and controlled about 50 per cent of the market following liberalization.

-ECEE processes its coffee at five plants in Addis-Ababa with a total capacity of almost 500 tons a day and a plant in Dire Dawa.
+ECEE processed its coffee at five plants in Addis-Ababa with a total capacity of almost 500 tons a day and a plant in Dire Dawa.

 The organization is also building a new 250-ton a day processing plant for washed coffee.